texfaq/texfaq.github.io/FAQ-useMF.md

-MetaFont allows you to create your own fonts, and most TeX users will never need to use it&nbsp;&mdash; modern (La)TeX systems contain rather few MetaFont fonts of any significance, and when MetaFont output is needed the font generation is done, automatically, ''on the fly''.
+MetaFont allows you to create your own fonts, and most TeX users will never need to use it&nbsp;&mdash; modern (La)TeX systems contain rather few MetaFont fonts of any significance, and when MetaFont output is needed the font generation is done, automatically, "on the fly".

 If you find you have some special requirement that the system doesn't satisfy, you need to know about MetaFont in rather more detail.
-MetaFont, unlike TeX, requires customisation for each output device: such customisation is conventionally held in a ''mode'' associated with the device.
+MetaFont, unlike TeX, requires customisation for each output device: such customisation is conventionally held in a "mode" associated with the device.
 Modes are commonly defined using the `mode_def` convention described on page&nbsp;94 of _The MetaFontbook_ (see [TeX-related books](FAQ-other-books)).
 Your